alank4n6-stack/alank4n6-stack/README.md

 ### Hi there! 👋

-I am a freshman at Bilkent University majoring in Computer Science.
+My name is Miran Kan and I am a freshman at Bilkent University majoring in Computer Science.

 - 🔭 I’m currently working on my CS101 assignments.
 - 🌱 I’m interested in learning Java and software development.